HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   )
 }}

-Dovetailing into long tasks, there's the [Total Blocking Time (TBT)](https://web.dev/articles/tbt) metric, which calculates the total blocking time of long tasks during startup.
+The [Total Blocking Time (TBT)](https://web.dev/articles/tbt) metric is a lab metric which calculates the total blocking time of long tasks during startup.

-Unlike the preceding stats on INP, TBT is not sourced from real-user data.
-Instead, we're measuring synthetic performance in simulated desktop and mobile environments with device-appropriate CPU and network throttling enabled.
-As a result, we get exactly one TBT and TTI value for each page, rather than a distribution of real-user values across the entire website.
+TBT is sourced from Lighthouse rather real-user data.
+This measures synthetic performance in simulated desktop and mobile environments with device-appropriate CPU and network throttling enabled.

-Considering that INP correlates well with TBT, it's reasonable to assume that high TBT scores may contribute to poorer INP scores.
-Our synthetic approach highlights a significant disparity between desktop and mobile performance, with mobile experiencing much higher blocking times due to lower processing power.
 At the 75th percentile, mobile pages have nearly 3.0 seconds (2,988 ms) of blocking time, indicating a poor user experience.
 By the 90th percentile, mobile blocking time surges to 5.95 seconds (5,950 ms), whereas desktop remains substantially lower, reinforcing the performance gap between device types.

 ### Long Tasks / blocking time

-As you may have gleaned from the previous section, the principal cause of poor interaction responsiveness is long tasks.
-To clarify, a long task is any task that runs on the main thread for longer than 50 milliseconds.
+A long task is any task that runs on the main thread for longer than 50 milliseconds.
 The length of the task beyond 50 milliseconds is that task's blocking time, which can be calculated by subtracting 50 milliseconds from the task's total time.

-Long tasks are a problem because they block the main thread from doing any other work until that task is finished.
-When a page has lots of long tasks, the browser can feel like it's sluggish to respond to user input.
-In extreme cases, it can even feel like the browser isn't responding at all.

 {{ figure_markup(
   image="distribution-of-number-of-long-tasks-per-page.png",